rhodatahyor-del/Molecular-Dynamics-Simulation-of-Galangin-Bound-to-HTLV-1-Protease/README.md

 # Molecular-Dynamics-Simulation-of-Galangin-Bound-to-HTLV-1-Protease
-Molecular docking and molecular dynamics simulations investigating the interaction of galangin with HTLV-1 protease, including RMSD, RMSF, Radius of gyration and SASA analyses.
-# Molecular Dynamics Simulation of Galangin Bound to HTLV-1 Protease

 This repository documents a molecular docking and molecular dynamics (MD) simulation study investigating the interaction between **galangin** and